 - Flooding and storm surge after the storm, which can cause additional damage to vehicles, structures, interiors, and more.

 - Thieves and vandalism, which may not be covered in some policies.

 Unfortunately, even for policyholders who feel they have a good understanding of their coverage, insurance companies can be very motivated to limit the worth of hurricane claims.
-If you have questions about a hurricane insurance claim, or if you believe that your rights as a policyholder have been violated, don’t hesitate to reach out to our experienced attorneys at 1-888-614-7730.
+If you have questions about a hurricane insurance claim, or if you believe that your rights as a policyholder have been violated, don’t hesitate to reach out to our hurricane insurance claim lawyers at 1-888-614-7730.